MonikGS/core-code-from-scratch-readme/README.md

 **OJO:** Cabe resaltar que algunos programas pueden tener implementaciones tanto interpretado como compilado.

 2. ### Is Java compiled or interpreted, or both?
+Java implementations typically use a two-step compilation process.
+Java source code is compiled down to bytecode by the Java compiler.
+The bytecode is executed by a Java Virtual Machine (JVM).
+Modern JVMs use a technique called Just-in-Time (JIT) compilation to compile the bytecode to native instructions understood by hardware CPU on the fly at runtime.

 3. ### Pseudocode Currency Converter
 4. ### High and Low level languages